Nasdanika-Models/family/demos/mapping/family.md

 }
 ```

+Border of ``Fiona`` is also set during generation by ``FamilyRepresentationElementFilter`` class which is loaded using the [Capability framework](https://docs.nasdanika.org/core/capability/index.html).
+This approach allows to decouple representation filtering logic from the generation logic.

 Representation filtering may be used to inject information which is not available during diagram creation or dynamic, but is available during generation.

 ## Markdown documentation